Stormwater Facilities

 Water Quality Facilities

-Over the last decade, newer facilities have been designed to improve water quality and/or help reduce erosion in streambank channels downstream.
+Over the last decade, newer facilities have been designed to improve water quality and/or help reduce erosion in streambank channels.
 These Stormwater Post-Construction BMPs (Best Management Practices) are now a requirement of state and federal Clean Water Laws.

-For example, retention basins may also have a forebay to help settle out sediment or debris.
+For example, basins and ponds may have forebays to help settle out sediment or debris.
 Swales and sand filters are typically smaller and used to slow down and infiltrate runoff.
-Other facilities mimic natural processes to filter pollutants from runoff.
-These facilities are called bioswales or biofilters.
-Both enhance infiltration and use vegetation, soils and natural processes to improve water quality.
-Other non-biological facilities include proprietary BMPs, such as hydrodynamic separators, underground detention and permeable pavement.
+Some facilities, such as bioswales and biofilters, mimic natural processes using vegetation, soils, and infiltration to filter pollutants and improve water quality.
+Proprietary BMPs, such as hydrodynamic separators, underground detention, and permeable pavement, use engineered processes to manage and treat stormwater.

 Click the button below to learn more about the best management practices for stormwater facilities, including pollution prevention.